Michelle D. Brock Associate Professor of History

 Select Articles and Book Chapters

 “Exhortations and Expectations: Preaching about the Ideal Minister in Post-Reformation Scotland,” in The Clergy in Early Modern Scotland, eds.
 Chris R. Langley, Catherine E. McMillan and Russell Newton (Boydell & Brewer, forthcoming, 2021).

-“Keeping the Covenant in Cromwellian Scotland,” Scottish Historical Review, forthcoming October 2020.
+“Keeping the Covenant in Cromwellian Scotland,” Scottish Historical Review, October 2020.

 “Fallen Spirits and Divine Grace: The Supernatural in Early Modern Scottish Sermons,” in The Supernatural in Early Modern Scotland, eds.
-Julian Goodare and Martha McGill (Manchester University Press, forthcoming December 2020).
+Julian Goodare and Martha McGill (Manchester University Press, 2020).

 “Plague, Covenants, and Confession: The Strange Case of Ayr, 1647-8,” Scottish Historical Review, 97:2 (2018): 2, 129-152.

 “Internalizing the Demonic: Satan and the Self in Early Modern Scottish Piety,” The Journal of British Studies, 54:1 (2015): 23-43.

 I am also the co-director of Mapping the Scottish Reformation, a digital database and mapping tool to explore the careers of the Scottish clergy between 1560 and 1689.